wxMaxima-developers/wxmaxima/info/wxmaxima.md

 draw3d(terminal=[wxt,3],explicit(x^2+y^2,x,-1,1,y,-1,1));
 ```

-Plotting multiple plots in the same window is possible, too:
+Plotting multiple plots in the same window is possible, too (the same is possible in command line Maxima with the standard `draw()` command):

 ```maxima
 wxdraw(